mohaseeb/shaplets-python/README.md

 This implementation view the model as a layered network, where each layer implements a forward, a backword and parameters update methods.
 This abstraction makes it easy to port the implementation to a frameworks like Torch or Tensorflow.
 Check the diagram at the bottom of this page.

+Note, the loss in this implementation is an updated version of the one in the paper to allow training a single network for all the classes in the dataset (rather than one network/class).
+For details check shapelets/network/cross_entropy_loss_layer.py

 ## Usage

 ```python